foxutech/nodejs-k8s-aws/README.md

 $ kops update cluster --out=. --target=terraform ${name}

-Now, you can goahead and run 'Terraform plan' and 'terraform apply'.
+Now, you can goahead and run

+create a new folder and copy kubernetes.tf and data folder to new folder and run following commands

+$ sudo mkdir kubernetes

+$ terraform init

+$ Terraform plan

+$ terraform apply

 Once its ran succuessfully, in few minutes your kubernetes cluster will be ready.

 You can run